Basavana Bagewadi: Demographics

 The Town Municipal Council (TMC) Basavana Bagewadi was constituted in 1973.
 It is situated along Bijapur - Bangalore National Highway No.13 at a distance of 42 km from Bijapur.
 Basavana Bagewadi town is a historic place where Shri Lord of Basavna was born, the birthplace call as "Basava Smarak" now comes under Kudal Sangam Authority department Basavana Bagewadi.
 It has a population of 28,526 as per census 2001.
 The TMC has 23 wards and equal number of councilors and 5 Numbers of Nominee Councilors.
 Basavana Bagewadi TMC stretches to an area of 10.30 km^{2}.

 Religion

 According to 2011 census, out of a population of 33,198, Hindus were 82.96% and Muslims were 15.90%.

+Government and politics

 Administration

 The Town Municipal Council (TMC) Basavana Bagewadi was constituted in 1973.
 The TMC has 23 wards and equal number of councilors and 5 Numbers of Nominee Councilors.
 Basavana Bagewadi TMC stretches to an area of 10.30 sq km.
 Kudagi super national thermal power project 18 km, Basavan Bagewadi road Railway Station 19 km.

 In 1994 the town elected Patil Basanagoda Somanagouda, a representative of the Indian National Congress party.

 In 2012 the town's MLA of India S.K.
 Bellubbi handed over 623 houses to flood victims.